-As an Australian representative, Taylor holds a special spot on this list having won several titles including being the first non-British woman to claim the British Ladies Rally Champion title two years in a row (2009 and 2010), winning Australian Rally Championships in the F16 Class (2007 and 2008) and last year she won the Australian Rally Championship.
+As an Australian representative, Taylor holds a special spot on this list having won several titles including being the first non-British woman to claim the British Ladies Rally Champion title two years in a row (2009 and 2010), winning Australian Rally Championships in the F16 Class (2007 and 2008) and in 2016 she won the Australian Rally Championship.

-Elena is the great-great granddaughter of Ford’s founder, Henry Ford, and currently sits in the position of Director of Global Marketing for the company.
+Elena is the great-great granddaughter of Ford’s founder, Henry Ford, and currently sits in the position of Chief Customer Experience Officer. for the company.
 But in 2013, Ford became the company’s Vice President.
 The significance in this is that Elena is the first female Ford family member to hold a high-level role within the company, putting her in a true position of power over the company that bears her family name.

 READ NEXT: Super cars for super women